billypom/200-Bot/README.md

 pip3 install -r requirements.txt
 ```

-## Create DB Test data
+## Database user, schema, & permissions

-This user runs integration tests and will handle the creation and deletion of the bot's mysql.user record while testing
+This user runs integration tests and will handle the creation and deletion of the bot's mysql.user record while testing.
 Replace 'localhost' with your server hostname, if not running locally

 ```sql
 CREATE USER 'test_runner'@'localhost' IDENTIFIED BY '<YOUR_PASSWORD_HERE>';